Why Do Dogs Chase Their Tails?

-Feeling nervous or anxious is just as unsettling to your canine companion is at is to you.
+Feeling nervous or anxious is just as unsettling to your canine companion as it is to you.
 When your dog is feeling that uncomfortable anticipation, like say before going to a vet or right before you leave to go to work, she may all of a sudden engage in repetitive behaviors such as chasing her tail.
-If this is accompanied by other concerning behaviors like excessive whining, barking, chewing, destroying items in the home, or having accidents, she may be dealing with separation anxiety.
+If this is accompanied by other concerning behaviors like excessive whining, barking, chewing, destroying items in the home, or having potty accidents, she may be dealing with separation anxiety or some other kind of anxiety.
 Consult with a veterinary behaviorist or certified canine behavior consultant to determine the next best steps to help your pupper.

-In situations where your dog feels conflicted or unsure of what to do she might display displacement behaviors which are normal canine behaviors that are displayed out of a normal context.
+In situations where your dog feels conflicted or unsure of what to do, she might display displacement behaviors, which are normal canine behaviors that are displayed out of a normal context.
 Tail chasing or spinning can be a displacement behavior, especially in locations where your dog encounters stressful triggers.
-In this scenarios, it's important you are a source of comfort and support and do what you can to alleviate the stressors in the environment.
+In this scenario, it's important to be a source of comfort and support and do what you can to alleviate the stressors in the environment.

 3. Your Dog Could Have Canine Compulsive Disorder

 There are lots of different causes for canine compulsive disorder including genetics, stress and severe anxiety, medical issues, or frustration.
-Frustration is the reason I don't recommend dog parents use laser pointers as a way to play with their pet because your pet can never catch the light which interferes with their normal play sequence and leads to a very frustrated animal that may become obsessed.
-Your dog needs enrichment that engages both her mind and body so instead do some trick training sessions using positive reinforcement, go for a hike, try out nose work, play a game of fetch, or offer a snuffle mat.
+Frustration is the reason we don't recommend dog parents use laser pointers as a way to play with their pets.
+Because your pet can never catch the light, it interferes with their normal play sequence and leads to a very frustrated animal that may become obsessed.
+Your dog needs enrichment that engages both her mind and body, so instead do some trick training sessions using positive reinforcement, go for a hike, try out nose work, play a game of fetch, or offer a snuffle mat.

 4. Your Dog Could Have a Medical Issue

 When our dogs are not feeling well they may engage in behaviors they wouldn't normally.
-A dog chasing their tail repetitively can be an indicator of a health issue including, but not limited to, anal gland issues, nervous system issues, tail damage (broken bone or injury), allergies or a skin disorder, or a seizure disorder.
+When dogs chase their tails repetitively, it can be an indicator of a health issue including, but not limited to, anal gland issues, nervous system issues, tail damage (broken bone or injury), allergies or a skin disorder, or a seizure disorder.
 These can all be serious issues that come on suddenly and progress quickly so it's best make an appointment with your veterinarian right away.